xbz0n/xbz0n.github.io/posts/from-zero-creds-to-ea.md

 This completed the attack chain - from having no credentials, I was able to obtain complete control over the Active Directory forest by exploiting a series of misconfigurations.

-## Additional Vulnerability: Machine Account Quota
+## Machine Account Quota: The Critical Misconfiguration

-During testing, I discovered another security issue: a high Machine Account Quota (MAQ) setting.
-This setting controls how many computer accounts a regular user can add to the domain:
+The crucial enabler for this attack chain was the default Machine Account Quota (MAQ) setting.
+This often-overlooked Active Directory configuration determines how many computer accounts a regular user can add to the domain.

 ```bash
 netexec ldap 192.168.0.206 -u 'ATTACKER-PC02$' -p 's0m3p455w0rd' -d corp.local -M maq